 - Sources for tables and figures [yes / no]

 - Sources for statistical data and citations [yes / no]

 - List of references / bibliography - according to the required style or not

 The evaluation criteria of the paper are as follows:

-- Relevance of the work: consistency of articles's content with aim and scope of journal
+- Relevance of the work: consistency of the manuscript content with the aim and scope of the journal;

-- Organization of the manuscript: consistency with required structure, clarity, narrative
+- Organization of the manuscript: consistency with required structure, clarity and narrative;

-- Research methodology and treatmemnt: aim and hypothesis formulation, clarity, originality and novelty; choice of methods, correctness of application
+- Research methodology and treatment: aim and hypothesis formulation, clarity, originality and novelty; choice of methods, correctness of methods application;

 published articles: 40

 rejection rate (%): 71,83 %